albzn540/Multify/README.md

 To get the app proparly working, copy .env.example and paste it as .env, after that you just add the required variables.
 Don't delete it..
 Copy it..

+## Access to Spotify account
+This app requires you to have a Spotify account.
+If you would like to revoke the access it can be done at: https://www.spotify.com/is/account/apps/ the app is called Spotify Queue.

 ## Frameworks

 ### Styled Components